How To Build A Ball Arsenal

 At the very minimum, towel the oil off your ball regularly during competition.
-If you watch the professionals on tour, you'll notice that they towel their equipment before almost every shot.
+If you watch the professionals on tour, you'll notice that they wipe oil off their equipment before nearly every shot.
 This helps to ensure consistent ball motion.
-We have both a Competition Terry and Sport Microfiber towel option available in a variety of colors.
+We have various options for oil removal and cleaning on the MOTIV accessories page.

-After competition, we highly recommend cleaning your ball with Power Gel Clean.
-You may also use it during competition as it is USBC Approved for that purpose.
+After competition, we highly recommend cleaning your ball with Power Gel CLEAN.
 Power Gel is one of the most effective cleaners available today because it contains advanced degreasing technology to break down the oil and thoroughly remove it.
 This is not just a simple alcohol-based cleaner like so many other products available.

 Toweling off your ball and cleaning it regularly will extend the performance life of your bowling arsenal and will also improve the consistency of your ball reaction.

 Before we explain how to tune a ball, it is important to mention why tuning is necessary.
-Every ball has a specific factory finish or "box finish", which may range from a very dull 1000 grit to a high polish.
+Every ball has a specific factory finish or "box finish".
 A lower grit number equates to a more aggressive finish with deeper valleys and higher peaks.
-This surface creates more traction in the oil, but also wears down much faster than a finer finish, such as 4000 grit.
-A dull sanded ball will actually develop a glossy track after many games are bowled because the peaks wear down.
+This surface creates more traction in the oil, but also wears down much faster than a finer finish, such as 5000 Grit.
+A dull sanded ball will actually develop a glossy track after many games because the peaks wear down.
 A ball with a highly polished box finish, however, gets nicks and scratches in the track area after many games are bowled, which can cause the ball to read the lane a little sooner than desired.

 This is explained so that you realize using a ball cleaner alone will not keep your equipment completely tuned.
-When you begin to notice a difference in performance, or you can see that the track area looks quite different than the rest of the ball, it is time to tune the performance using either Power Gel Scuff or Power Gel Polish.
+When you begin to notice a difference in performance, or you can see that the track area looks quite different than the rest of the ball, it is time to tune the performance using either Power Gel SCUFF or Power Gel SHINE.
 Both products are USBC Approved.

-Power Gel Polish is both a ball cleaner and polishing compound in one formulation.
+Power Gel SHINE is purely a polishing compound designed to produce an ultra-high luster 5500 grit finish.
 Use it on your polished bowling balls to help tune performance.
 You can also use it on sanded equipment to create more skid length if you feel the ball is reading the lane to early.